 The Klipspruit removal is thus the first forced removal.
 It would be the first of many and its location would determine the later clustering of townships that would become known as Soweto or South-Western Townships.

-Spurr’s description of Ferreirastown is similar to the ‘yards’ of Doornfontein (read more HERE) as well as other slum areas like Marshalltown, Bertrams, Prospect Township, City & Suburban, Denver, Vrededorp, and parts of Fordsburg.
+Spurr’s description of Ferreirastown is similar to the ‘yards’ of Doornfontein (read more about the Doornfontein yards) as well as other slum areas like Marshalltown, Bertrams, Prospect Township, City & Suburban, Denver, Vrededorp, and parts of Fordsburg.
 Slum clearances and forced removals from these areas would continue to dump people far outside the boundaries of the city and would continue into the 1950s (Sophiatown) and 1960s (Pageview/Fietas).

 Ferreiras attracted newly arrived people on the lower spectrum of the economic ladder across many nationalities: Chinese, Syrian, Jewish, Indian, Muslim, and Africans were able to find a foothold in the golden city via Ferreira’s.
 Commerce centered around boarding houses as well as so-called ‘native’ trading stores and eating establishments.
 By the early 1930s, Ferreirastown was considered a slum.
 That foothold was not always able to be transferred into legal upward commerce.
 With slum life, came activities centering around illegal activities like prostitution and the brewing and selling of illicit alcohol.
 Rentals were often exorbitant and tenants couldn’t cover their expenses with their regular income, hence the need to take up some illicit trade or another over and above the sub-letting of rooms which also added to the overcrowding.
 Illegal brewing and selling of liquor were common.
 From the start of Johannesburg, selling any form of alcohol to Africans was illegal and punishable by fines and prison.
 The reasons given were that Africans became demented and dangerous when drunk and also that it affected their work.